athankefalas/JET-PROUD-PaRallel-OUtlier-Detection-for-streams/README.md

 // Native Jet API Execution
 JetInstance jet = Jet.newJetInstance();
-Job job = jet.newJob(pipeline.jetPipeline()); // IMPORTANT: Do not submit the ProudPipeline directly !!!
+Job job = jet.newJob(pipeline.jetPipeline()); // :ballot_box_with_check: IMPORTANT: Do not submit the ProudPipeline directly !!!

 job.join();

 ```

+## :ballot_box_with_check: Testing

+The algorithms have been tested with two datasets the Stocks dataset and the TAO dataset.
+All the test cases were defined as JUnit Tests and they included all algorithms, for all their
+supported partitioning methods and all their supported outlier query types.

 ## 	:link: References